Advantages of plant-based diet – why am I mostly raw vegan?

 Lower risk of Cardiovascular Disease and Lower Cholesterol

 Replacing red meat with plant-based sources of protein like legumes and nuts go a long way to reducing your risk of cardiovascular disease.
 A diet that is full of plants is also full of fiber sources that scrub the bad cholesterol out of the body.A champion of lowering cholesterol is the mustard green.
-You can make quick work out of this sautéed mustard green recipe by substituting the Just Garlic Mayo from Hampton Creek.
-The health benefits of this dish are magnified by the fact that Hampton Creek uses plant-based ingredients in place of traditional animal based ingredients in all of their products.

 A plant-based diet needs to not include eating large amounts refined starches or sugar.
 Do not use palm oil, which can cause inflammation that may lead to disease (and its production is not good for the environment).
 Hydrogenated oils also should not be used because they are one molecule away from plastic and will clog up your bloodstream over time and cause your heart to work harder.
 The best are cold-pressed oils, such as coconut oil.